 America's Insulin Pricing Problem

-The problem of rising drug prices in the US is well documented and widely accepted as a major issue facing our healthcare system.
+The problem of rising drug prices in the US is well documented and widely accepted as one of the major reasons why healthcare is so expensive in the US.
 It affects not only those who are dependent on drugs for their health but also those who are paying out of pocket for medication.
 And while there have been several attempts at addressing this problem, they have largely failed to make an impact on the high cost of drugs in America.

 Insulin has been a vital lifesaving medication since the 1920s, yet in America it is one of the most expensive treatments.
 Insulin prices have drastically risen with industry companies taking advantage of consumer demand and price increases often hitting hundreds of dollars for just one month's supply.
 By monopolizing insulin production, which in turn leads to aggressive price-gouging, big pharma has earned billons.